Langerhans cell histiocytosis: Treatment

 Guidelines for management of patients up to 18 years with Langerhans cell histiocytosis have been suggested.
 Treatment is guided by extent of disease.
 Solitary bone lesion may be amenable through excision or limited radiation, dosage of 5-10 Gy for children, 24-30 Gy for adults.
 However systemic diseases often require chemotherapy.
 Use of systemic steroid is common, singly or adjunct to chemotherapy.
 Local steroid cream is applied to skin lesions.
 Endocrine deficiency often require lifelong supplement e.g. desmopressin for diabetes insipidus which can be applied as nasal drop.
 Chemotherapeutic agents such as alkylating agents, antimetabolites, vinca alkaloids either singly or in combination can lead to complete remission in diffuse disease.

 Prognosis

 There is a general excellent prognosis for the disease as those with localized disease have a long life span.
 With multi-focal disease 60% have a chronic course, 30% achieve remission and mortality is up to 10%.
 A full recovery can be expected for people who seek treatment and do not have more lesions at 12 and 24 months.
 However, 50% of children under 2 with disseminated Langerhans cell histiocytosis die of the disease.
 The prognosis rate decreases for patients who experience lung involvement.
 Whereas patients with skin and a solitary lymph node involvement generally have a good prognosis.

 Although there is a general good prognosis for Langerhans cell histiocytosis, approximately 50% of patients with the disease are prone to various complications such as musculoskeletal disability, skin scarring and diabetes insipidus.
+However, despite generally favorable survival, quality of life (SF-36) among LCH survivors may be reduced in long-term follow-up.